Upplication/gulp-elasticbeanstalk-deploy/README.md

 The code above would work as follows
 * Take the files sepcified by `gulp.src` and zip them on a file named `{ version }-{ timestamp }.zip` (i.e: `1.0.0-2016.04.08_13.26.32.zip`)
+* There are multiple ways to provide AWS credentials:
+  1. as an [AWS.Credentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) object or an object of any inheriting class
+  2. as an object holding parameters to AWS.Credentials or any of the following inheriting classes: [AWS.CognitoIdentityCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CognitoIdentityCredentials.html), [AWS.SharedIniFileCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SharedIniFileCredentials.html), [AWS.SAMLCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SAMLCredentials.html), [AWS.TemporaryCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TemporaryCredentials.html), which gulp-elasticbeanstalk-deploy will then try to autodetect.
+  3. as a string either holding the path to [AWS.FileSystemCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/FileSystemCredentials.html) or the prefix for [AWS.EnvironmentCredentials](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EnvironmentCredentials.html).
-* If amazon credentials (`accessKeyId`, `secretAccessKey`) are provided in the `amazon` object, set them on the `AWS.config.credentials`.
-If not provided, the default values from AWS CLI configuration will be used.
+  2. If no credentials are provided, the default values from AWS CLI configuration will be used.
 * Try to upload the zipped file to the bucket specified by `amazon.bucket`.
 If it fails because the bucket doesn't exist, try to create the bucket and then try to upload the zipped file again
 * Uploads the ziped files to the bucket on the path `{{ name }}/{{ filename }}` (i.e: `my-application/1.0.0-2016.04.08_13.26.32.zip`)
 * Creates a new version on the Application specified by `applicationName` with VersionLabel `{ version }-{ timestamp }` (i.e: `1.0.0-2016.04.08_13.26.32`)